-October – April Monday to Saturday 09.30 to 17:00 (last entry 16.30), Sunday 12:00 to 16:30 (last entry 16:00).
+October – April: Monday to Saturday 09.30 to 17:00, Sunday 12:00 to 16:30

-May – September Monday to Saturday 08.30 to 17:00, Sunday 09.30 to 17:00.
+May – September: Monday to Saturday 08.30 to 17:00, Sunday 09.30 to 17:00.

-Concession tickets are for senior citizens (over 60 years old) and students on production of a valid student card.
+Concession tickets are available for the Book of Kells for senior citizens (those over 60 years old) and students.
+Students are required to present a valid student card upon entry.

 There are no parking facilities on campus.
 Pedestrian access is via College Green, Nassau Street or Pearse Street.
 The Book of Kells is located in the centre of Dublin near all main bus, tram and train routes.

 No, small bags are permitted only.
 Unfortunately we have no lockers or left luggage facilities for suitcases or large bags.